A book on ethics and philosophy of values

 b) Kantian adoption of the principle of the distinction between practical and theoretical spheres

-This idea, which places morality in the practical, rather than the theoretical, sphere, seems to be generally accepted, despite the competition from the Stoic tripartition, which divides knowledge into ethics, logic and physics, right up to Kant, who seems to have taken up the essence of it.
+This concept, situating morality within the practical rather than the theoretical sphere, appears to have gained broad acceptance, despite competition from the Stoic tripartition, which divides knowledge into ethics, logic, and physics, even extending to Kant, who seems to have embraced its essence.

-He presents his moral philosophy in the Critique of Practical Reason.
-However, he does not proceed in this way for the same reasons as Aristotle.
-He does not place morality in the practical sphere because of a consideration of the principle of movement or the degree of certainty of its object, but on the basis of a distinction between what comes under our freedom and what does not.
+Kant presents his moral philosophy in the Critique of Practical Reason.
+However, his reasons differ from those of Aristotle; he does not place morality in the practical sphere based on principles of movement or degrees of certainty regarding its object, but rather on a distinction between what falls under our freedom and what does not.

-It is in the Critique of Practical Reason that he defines this concept most explicitly: [what] is practical for us, i.e., to be realized by our will 2.
+Kant most explicitly defines this in the Critique of Practical Reason: [what] is practical for us, i.e., to be realized by our will 2.

-Practical knowledge is therefore that which contains imperatives, whereas Theoretical cognitions are those which express not what ought to be, but what is; and therefore have as their object not an action but a fact 3.
+Thus, practical knowledge pertains to that which involves imperatives, whereas Theoretical cognitions are those which express not what ought to be, but what is; and therefore have as their object not an action but a fact 3.

 c) The consequence of attributing morality to the practical sphere

-The idea that morality belongs to the practical sphere has, in our view, led thought to attribute to morality certain characteristics that are linked to the notion of praxis.
+The notion that morality belongs to the practical sphere has, in my view, led thinkers to ascribe to it certain characteristics associated with praxis.

-First of all, praxis is fundamentally action, which differs from what might be mistaken for action, namely production (poiésis).
-This has led us to consider morality as the study of a certain aspect of action.
-Since this action is performed by us, this led to morality being seen as the study of a certain character of human action.
-From this, it was concluded that to study morality was to study something to do with action, and something human.
-The object of morality is therefore human action.
+Firstly, praxis is fundamentally action, distinct from what might be mistaken for action—namely, production (poiésis).
+This distinction has led to understanding morality as the study of a specific facet of action.
+Since this action is carried out by humans, morality came to be viewed as the study of a particular quality of human action.
+From this, it was concluded that studying morality involves examining both action and its human dimension.
+Thus, the object of morality is human action.

-R. Misrahi, for example, offers this definition of morality: Morality: in traditional thought, designates the part of philosophy devoted to the search for the best principles of conduct 4.
-He gives the same meaning to ethics, which is the philosophical reflection that sets out to define principles for the conduct of life 5 but which, for the purposes of this research, is more a meditation on happiness than on our duty.
+R. Misrahi, for example, offers this definition of morality: Morality, in traditional thought, designates the part of philosophy devoted to the search for the best principles of conduct 4.
+He assigns a similar meaning to ethics, describing it as the philosophical reflection that seeks to define principles for the conduct of life 5.
+However, for the purposes of this research, ethics is more a meditation on happiness than on duty.

-This idea, according to which morality concerns action and human beings, seems to be generally adopted.
-Kant, it is true, asserts that morality concerns every reasonable being, not just humans; but this includes humans and therefore does not contradict the consensus we are trying to identify.
-On the other hand, some thinkers have defended the idea that the object of morality might lie rather in human's character, in other words in something that has more to do with "being" than with "doing"; but this is only because we attribute to this "being" a capacity to influence our action.
+The idea that morality concerns action and human beings seems broadly accepted.
+It is true that Kant argues morality concerns all rational beings, not only humans; yet this includes humans and thus does not contradict the consensus we are outlining.
+On the other hand, some thinkers suggest that the object of morality lies more in human character—in other words, in something related more to 'being' than 'doing'.
+However, this perspective only holds because we attribute to 'being' the power to influence action.

-What interests us here is to determine what conception of value may have led, indirectly, to this conception of morality.
-Since, as we have tried to show, the conception of value has taken place in and through morality, with morality absorbing axiology, this conception of morality as belonging to the practical rather than the theoretical field must have had repercussions on the conception of value.
+Our objective here is to determine what conception of value may have indirectly led to this view of morality.
+Since, as we have attempted to demonstrate, the conception of value has developed through morality—with morality absorbing axiology—this view of morality as part of the practical, rather than theoretical, sphere must have influenced the conception of value.

-The main one, in my opinion, is that there is now a tendency to see axiology as a practical science, akin to ethics, politics and economics, etc., and not as a theoretical science, akin to mathematics or physics.
-If we add that, in the contemporary configuration of knowledge, the disciplines that study human action are the "human sciences", which are contrasted with the "exact" sciences, then we may think that the vague conception of axiology that spontaneously comes to mind consists in classifying it among the human sciences.
+In my view, the primary consequence is a tendency to consider axiology as a practical science, akin to ethics, politics, and economics, rather than as a theoretical science like mathematics or physics.
+In the contemporary framework of knowledge, disciplines studying human action are generally classified as 'human sciences' in contrast to the 'exact sciences'.
+As a result, the vague conception of axiology that typically comes to mind situates it within the human sciences.

-We can then ask ourselves two related questions: "Is axiology a practical or theoretical science?" and "Is axiology a human science?"
+This brings us to two related questions: 'Is axiology a practical or theoretical science?' and 'Is axiology a human science?'

 1. The Form and Principles of the Sensible and Intelligible World, §9, note ; AK I, 396